null

 Stretchy Wraps

-Stretchy wraps like Moby, Chekoh or Boba are lovely for newborn baby's.
-They’re made from soft, gentle stretch cotton that you wrap around yourself (or your partner!) and tuck your new bundle into.
-Particularly in the first few months they can give you your hands back and are comfy enough that you can sit down and relax once baby has zz’d off all snuggled up.
-Because they wrap right around you if you spread them out they’re amazing for skin to skin too, as you'll be covered where you’d like to be and baby is held against your chest listening to your heartbeat.
+Stretchy wraps, like Boba or Moby are lovely for newborn babies.
+They’re made from soft, stretchy cotton that you wrap around yourself (or your partner!) and tuck your new bundle into for a hands-free cuddle or some skin-to-skin bonding where they can hear your heartbeat.
+Particularly in the first few months they are comfy enough that you can sit down and relax once your baby has fallen asleep safely on your chest.

 The Boba Stretchy Wrap

-Soft Structured (SSC's) or Buckle Carriers are a very popular choose in the baby carrier range.
-They are also commonly referred to as 'front packs' as baby can be carried on your front.
-This style covers brands like Ergobaby, Boba, Beco, Manduca and Lillebaby.
+Soft Structured (SSC's) or Buckle Carriers are a very versatile choice and are commonly referred to as front packs, although many can also be worn on the hip or back once baby grows and has good neck control.
+This style covers brands like Ergobaby, Boba, Beco and Carifit.

 We have extensive Soft Structured Carrier comparison charts and details here.